de-ranit/revised_iav_gpp_p_bao/readme.md

 # Structure
 - `site_info`: This folder contains two `.csv` files: (1) `SiteInfo_BRKsite_list.csv`, this one is necessary so that the code knows data for which all sites are available and can access site specific metadata for preparing results, such as data analysis and grouping of sites according to site characteristics, (2) `site_year_list.csv` lists all the site–years available for site–year specific optimization.
 This list also contains site–years which are not of good quality, and later gets excluded during data processing steps.
 - `src`: This folder basically contains all source codes.
 It has four folders: (1) `common` folder contains all the scripts which are common for both the Optimality-based (P-model and its variations) and the semi-empirical model (Bao model and its variations), (2) `lue_model` contains model codes and cost function specific to the semi-empirical model (Bao model and its variations), (3) `p_model` contains model codes and cost function specific to the Optimality-based (P-model and its variations), and (4) `postprocess` contains all the scripts to prepare exploratory plots after parameterization and forward runs.
+- `opti_lbfgs_b`: This folder contains the code to further constrain model parameters obtained from CMA-ES (with a big population size) by using a gradient-based optimizer (L-BFGS-B).
 - `prep_figs`: This folder contains all the scripts to reproduce the figures which are presented in our research paper and its supplementary document.
 All modelling experiments and their relevant data must be available to reproduce the figures and their relative paths should be correctly mentioned at `result_path_coll.py`.